element-hq/element-web/docs/translating-dev.md

 ## Adding new strings

-1. Check if the import ``import _t from 'counterpart'`` is present.
+1. Check if the import ``import _t from 'counterpart-riot'`` is present.
 If not add it to the other import statements.
 2. Add ``_t()`` to your string.
 (Don't forget curly braces when you assign an expression to JSX attributes in the render method)
 3. Add the String to the ``en_EN.json`` file in ``src/i18n`` or if you are working in matrix-react-sdk you can find the json file in ``src/i18n/strings``